pebdv/React-Buttons-App/README.md

 # React Buttons App
-Just a basic react test app for learning purposes, it prints two buttons and say something in them, learned about lists in react.
+It writes to screen two styled buttons with React.

-For compiling put them into your source folder in your react app.
+To compile download the files and insert them into a node app, verify if you have react package intalled, and then use cmd to got the folder of the application and put the comand "node start".